dharmatarha/SFG_aging_study/README.md

 - [O'Sullivan et al., 2015.
 Evidence for neural computations of temporal coherence in an auditory scene and their enhancement during active listening](https://www.jneurosci.org/content/jneuro/35/18/7256.full.pdf)
 <br></br>
 ## Dependencies / environment
 The study relies on [Psychtoolbox](https://psychtoolbox.org/) for stimulus generation/presentation and so related code is written in Matlab (developed with 2017a).
-Octave compatibility is not tested nor aimed for at the moment.
+Octave compatibility is neither tested nor aimed for at the moment.
 <br></br>
 ## Usage
 Functions in ´/stimulus´ are used for stimulus generation, functions in ´/presentation´ for stimulus presentation and recording responses.